+- to repeat any kind of improper request, regardless the type of the first one; - to request an illegal substitution and this error is discovered before the next service; - to delay the game by asking the referee's permission to fasten footwear, which is considered by the referees as an intentional delay; - to repeat a late (after the whistle for service, but before the service hit) Libero replacement; - to request floor mopping, which is considered as an intentional delay by the referees. - 2.
 Most cases of "delay" for floor mopping requests are caused by lack of activity by the quick moppers.
-Referees should therefore prepare the quick moppers well in advance of the match, so that if they work quickly and enter the court at the end of every rally, there will be no need for players to request mopping - and hence delay warnings and sanctions will be minimized.
+Referees should therefore prepare the quick moppers well in advance of the match, so that if they work quickly and enter the court at the end of every rally, there will be no need for players to request mopping and hence delay warnings and sanctions will be minimized.
 During the match, the First Referee in particular must be pro-active to direct the work of the moppers, without accepting requests from players.
-While it is acceptable for players to identify to the mopper on court exactly where there is a wet patch, any request for mopping must be dealt with as an intention to delay the game, and so liable to delay sanction.
-Subsequent requests for the floor mopping from the same team must be a subject to a "delay penalty".

-- 2. Sanctions for delays are against the team, not against the misconduct of a team member, even in the case where only one team member has caused the delay. - 3.
+While it is acceptable for players to identify to the mopper on court exactly where there is a wet patch, it is the first referee's responsibility to decide upon the mopping requests by the players.
+If they are obviously delaying the game, the team is liable for a delay sanction.
+Subsequent requests for the floor mopping from the same team must be subject to a "delay penalty". - 3.
+Sanctions for delays are against the team, not against the misconduct of a team member, even in the case where only one team member has caused the delay. - 4.
 "Delay warning" is indicated by a hand signal (number 25) with a yellow card.
 It must be recorded on the score sheet in sanctions box under column W. The "delay penalty" is indicated with a red card and also recorded on the score sheet in the sanctions box under column P with the team sign (A or B), number of the set and score.
 The resulting point won by the opponent must be circled in the running score column.

-Note: given the discrepancy between the hand signal #25 illustrated in the Rulebook (card to the right hand) and the hand signal #25 performed in the video found on the FIVB web site (card to the left hand), please use either hand until further notice.
+Note: given the discrepancy between the hand signal #25 illustrated in the Rulebook (card to the right hand) and the hand signal #25 performed in the video found on the FIVB web site (card to the left hand), either hand is acceptable.